Who is Birdi?

 ✓ The answer is not OUT THERE.

-✓ We are never as alone as we may feel.
+✓ AND - we are never as alone as we may feel.

 ✓ Home is a condition of the spirit.
 It is within us to experience for better or worse.
 WE decide.